 Most students inquire as to how many classes they should take when they have an assistantship.
 Table 4.2 provides some recommendations as to how many credit hours are typical when also working as a teaching or research assistant.

 Assistantship Load Recommended Course Load

-/ 4 -time assistant 12 to 15 cr. hrs.
+/ 4 -time assistant 9 to 12 cr. hrs.

-/ 2 -time assistant 9 to 12 cr. hrs.
+/2-time assistant 6 to 9 cr. hrs.

-/ 4 -time assistant 6 to 9 cr. hrs.
+A 1/ +: :- a animalant to 20 martin a hours

 Table 4.2.
 Recommended Course Loading for Assistants